 4 Australian Markets worth a visit

 Australian Markets are a great way of savouring a place in its integrity.
-It’s a way of celebrating the “genius loci” the spirit o a place with its colours, sounds, smells, its creativity and its spiritiuality.
+It’s a way of celebrating the “genius loci” the spirit o a place with its colours, sounds, smells, its creativity and its spirituality.
 A way of blending different cultures, a way of bringing locals and travellers together.
-Throughout Australia you will come across thousands of local markets, from daily, weekends markets to seasonal and event markets.
-On this post you can read about 4 australian markets worth a visit while travelling around Australia.
+Throughout Australia, you will come across thousands of local markets, from daily, weekends markets to seasonal and event markets.
+On this post, you can read about 4 Australian markets worth a visit while travelling around Australia.

 The Rocks Markets, Sydney

 A visit to the Rocks Markest is a must when in Sydney.
 I am a habituè of this lovely Sydney Market.
 The Rocks district is one of the best spots for entertainment in Sydney.
 A place with the perpetual buzz.
 Being centrally located with the Harbour Bridge and the Opera House just a few minutes walk away, you can plan to spend a whole day in the area.

 The Rocks Markets offer over 200 stalls with unique pieces from local fashion, jewellery designers, that you will not get anywhere else.
 This is a great market to visit again and again, on a sunny weekend you can take a stroll around the Rocks, sit at one of the many street cafés, go shopping or simply catch glimpses of the Harbour Bridge and of the Opera House.
 The Market is open every weekend from 8 to 5 pm throughout the year.

 The South Melbourne Markets

 This is my favourite indoor market in Melbourne.
 The South Melbourne Markets are located in the southern district of the city, a 15minutes walk not far from Southbank.
 Open on Wednesday, and from Friday to Sunday, this is a great place for buying fresh, locally produced, fruits and veggies to the finest coffee and organic products.